BDehapiot/Template-Repo_Python/README.md

     spyder
     ```

-- Once in the interface, create a new project:
+- Use the interface to create a new project:
     - Click `Projects` > `New Project...`
     - Choose `Existing directory`
     - Select the downloaded GitHub repository using the folder icon
     - Click the `Create` button

-    Note: projects can be re-opened later with: `Projects` > `Recent Projects...`
+    Projects can be re-opened later with: `Projects` > `Recent Projects...`

-    You can now browse the repository in Spyder and open `.py` files to run Python scripts
+You can now browse the repository to open, modify and execute `.py` Python scripts within Spyder.

 ## Dependencies
 ### Conda